Advanced CSS Units & Functions¶

 Fluid Typography Without Breakpoints¶

-Instead of setting different font sizes at each breakpoint, use clamp() for smooth scaling:
+Instead of setting different font sizes at each breakpoint, use clamp() for smooth scaling across all screen sizes:

 Full-Height Hero Minus Sticky Header¶